 At Dyer Island Conservation Trust (DICT), Marine Biologist Alison Towner (34) works with the Marine Big 5 – sharks, penguins, whales, seals and dolphins raising awareness worldwide of their plight.
 Alison is recognised globally as one of the leading experts in marine conservation.
 Graduating from Bangor University in Wales in 2006, Alison joined the Dyer Island Trust 13 years ago which is close to the southern tip of Africa.
 Whenever a marine animal is in need in this area, at sea or on land, DICT is called in.

-Surrey Born Debbie Morris (59) went out to South Africa with her husband when they retired in 2018 to volunteer at the Riverside Wildlife Rehabilitation centre which specialises in the scientific rehabilitation of SA’s 5 primate and other wildlife species back into their natural native habitats.
+Surrey Born Debbie Morris (59) went out to South Africa with her husband when they retired in 2018 to volunteer at the Riverside Wildlife Rehabilitation Centre which specialises in the scientific rehabilitation of SA’s 5 primate and other wildlife species back into their natural native habitats.
 The couple now have a 3-year visa and are back at Riverside looking after the centre’s many orphaned baboons and vervet monkeys who need constant care.

 Harriet Nimmo (56) from Croydon and her husband Mike Kendrick have travelled the world, but it was always Africa that touched their hearts.
-In 2011 they finally made the move, packing up their successful UK careers and moving to South Africa where they’ve now built a house in the bush and have giraffe, warthogs, porcupines and mongooses drinking out of their bird bath.
+In 2011 they finally made the move, packing up their successful UK careers and moving to South Africa where they’ve now built a house in the bush and have giraffes, warthogs, porcupines and mongooses drinking out of their bird bath.
 Harriet works with Elephants Alive whose mission is to ensure the survival of elephants and their habitats promoting harmonious coexistence between elephants and people.